 CHNA and implementation strategy PDF documents are available for download for the following entities:

 Sharp Memorial Hospital

-*The Sharp Memorial Hospital 2016 CHNA includes identified needs for communities served by both Sharp Memorial Hospital and Sharp Mary Birch Hospital for Women & Newborns, as the two hospitals share a license.
-Likewise, the Sharp Memorial Hospital FY2018-2021 Implementation Strategy includes programs and strategies to address needs identified for the communities served by both hospitals.
+*The Sharp Memorial Hospital 2022 CHNA includes identified needs for communities served by both Sharp Memorial Hospital and Sharp Mary Birch Hospital for Women & Newborns, as the two hospitals share a license.
+Likewise, the Sharp Memorial Hospital Fiscal Year 2024-2027 Implementation Strategy includes programs and strategies to address needs identified for the communities served by both hospitals.

 Sharp Mesa Vista Hospital

 Insight from the San Diego community is critical to Sharp's CHNA process and the programs we provide to meet the needs of our community members.
-For any questions or additional information on Sharp's CHNAs or implementation strategies, please contact Jillian Barber, manager of Community Benefit and Health Improvement, at firstname.lastname@example.org.
+For questions or additional information about Sharp's CHNAs or implementation strategies, please contact Erica Salcuni, manager, Community Benefit and Health Improvement, at email@example.com.

 *These efforts address the requirements for not-for-profit hospitals under the Patient Protection and Affordable Care Act.